 How is a Neck Headache Diagnosed?

-Accurate diagnosis is essential to guide the correct treatment and management your neck headache.
+Accurate diagnosis is essential to guide the correct treatment and management of your neck headache.
 A headache and head pain can have many causes, not just neck headache or migraine.
 Correctly identifying the cause will lead to better treatment.

 A physiotherapist who has a particular interest is neck headache is the best professional to diagnose and treat your neck headache.